 The European Semester - the single framework for the planning of European economic policies - supports the better harmonisation of the economic policies, but in fact, the truly significant debate is still about the strengthening of the fiscal leg of the Economic and Monetary Union.
 Although there were a number of initiatives with regard to this topic, to date only active discourses took place instead of specific steps.
-It is worth mentioning the Five Presidents' Report of 201532 (European Commission, European Council, European Parliament, Eurogroup and ECB), and the June 2018 agreement between Angela Merkel and Emmanuel Macron, known as the Meseberg Declaration33, in which they planned to create a single, euro area-level budget from the start of the next seven-year budget cycle, i.e. from 2021.
-(The American Empire vs the European Dream, a book by György Matolcsy published recently, provides a detailed description of the problems with the creation of fiscal union).
+It is worth mentioning the Five Presidents' Report of 201532 (European Commission, European Council, European Parliament, Eurogroup and ECB), and the June 2018 agreement between Angela Merkel and Emmanuel Macron, known as the Meseberg Declaration33, in which they planned to create a single, euro area-level budget from the start of the next sevenyear budget cycle, i.e. from 2021.

-$^{^{31}\,}$ Csortos-Szalai (2013) and (2014) Domonkos et al. (2018) and Erhart (2009).
+31 Csortos-Szalai (2013) and (2014) Domonkos et al. (2017) and Erhart et al. (2018).